What Is An Opioid?

-Fentanyl is also illegally produced and sold in the following forms: as a power; spiked on blotter paper; mixed with or substituted for heroin; or as tablets that mimic other less potent opioids.
+Fentanyl is also illegally produced and sold in the following forms: as a powder; spiked on blotter paper; mixed with or substituted for heroin; or as tablets that mimic other less potent opioids.
 The potency greatly increases the risk of overdose, especially if a person who uses drugs is unaware that a powder or pill contains Fentanyl.

 High doses of opioids, especially potent opioids such as Fentanyl, can cause breathing to stop completely, which can lead to death.

 Carfentanil is a synthetic opioid and is so powerful that it's used to sedate large animals such as elephants and rhinos.
 It is so strong that just a few granules the size of table salt can be lethal.
 The Drug Enforcement Agency says it’s 10,000 times more potent than morphine and 100 times deadlier than Fentanyl.

 Fentanyl & Carfentanil is being laced in heroin, marijuana and cocaine, and is being pressed into illegally manufactured pills.

 Click Here for a Downloadable PDF with More Information

 Listen and watch for our information about the prescription drug and heroin crisis in Allegany County on our billboards, radio ads, in the newspaper and at the movies.
 Contact us for more information at 301.759.5050.
 Look for our Prescribe Change Allegany County ambassadors at the following events:

 Must register in advance.
 Call 301-759-5050 for details.